 HeyTripster daily trip plans include recommendations and suggestions by locals who have live in and know their home city.
-Our plans are designed to cut through the waffle, provide unique local insights and introduce you to the best places to eat, drink and visit.
+Our plans are designed to cut through the waffle, provide unique local insights and introduce you to the best places to eat, see and visit.

 I’m a professional writer with a passion for travel.
 I love to visit new places and discover new experiences.
 Like any tourist, I’m drawn to places by the major sights and attractions, but I also like to go off the beaten track and unearth what the city or town I’m in is really all about.

 HeyTripster gives me the opportunity to share my love of travel and to let other people know about some of the tips I’ve picked up and hidden gems I’ve discovered.